GovReady/govready-q/docs/source/introduction.md

 For too many organizations, compliance has become the main bottleneck---the primary constraint---on the pace of innovation.
 Their staff experience assesments, documentation, and audits as exasperating invisible work holding back their ability to deliver new value.
 -->

 Everything about developing and deploying software is accelerating...except for compliance.
-Why is that?
-We think it's because:
+Why?
+Because:

 * maintaining written documentation is too slow,
 * pondering how jargon-laden control guidance applies is too hard,
 * there's little reuse and no compliance documentation supply chain.

-To remove the compliance bottleneck of taking months to authorize applications that deploy and re-deploy in minutes, assessments and authorizations need to be assembled from vetted, pre-fabricated components sourced from the same software supply chain we assemble applications.
+To stop needing months to authorize systems that deploy in minutes, assessments and authorizations need to be assembled from vetted, pre-fabricated components sourced from the same software supply chain we assemble applications.

-And to do that, we need new tooling.
-Govready-Q is that tooling.

 ## How GovReady-Q Accelerates Compliance

+GovReady accelerates compliance through component-centric guidance, pre-written documentation, and collaboration.

 **When you use or install GovReady-Q, you gain access to a marketplace of small, self-service compliance apps written by peers and vendors that map system components to security controls and guide you step-by-step through assessments and documentation.**

 ![Apps map components to security/compliance controls](assets/app_diagram.png)

-As you and your teammates collaboratively answer questions, the compliance apps work with GovReady-Q platform to store your data in a relational database and automagically generate and maintain your compliance artifacts for auditors.
+As you and your teammates collaboratively answer questions, the compliance apps work with GovReady-Q to store your data in a relational database and automagically generate and maintain your compliance artifacts for auditors.

-GovReady-Q's contribution to emerging field of Compliance-as-Code is figuring out the data abstractions for a shareable, reusable package to map the customizable relationship between a system component and a set of controls.
-The approach is innovative, yet familiar:
+GovReady-Q's contribution to Compliance-as-Code is the data abstractions for shareable, reusable, and customizable packages---*Compliance Apps*---to map the relationship between a system component and a set of controls.
+The approach is innovative, yet familiar.
+Compliance Apps:

-* it enables a hub/marketplace for community contributions.
+* enable a hub/marketplace for community contributions;
-* it extends the accepted practice of inherited controls to each system component;
+* extend inherited controls model to each system component;
-* it enables a modern, user-friendly interface;
+* enable modern, user-friendly experiences;
-* it supports an agile, iterative workflow
+* support agile, iterative workflows.

 ..
 ATTENTION::
    GovReady-Q software is "Beta" software best suited for early adopters needing faster compliance for DevSecOps.